 Recognize pressure tactics as a red flag.
 If a program pushes you to commit before you’ve had your questions answered, pressures you with scarcity claims, or is evasive about staff qualifications, supervision structure, or medical protocols, proceed with caution.
 Quality programs are confident enough in what they offer to give you the time and information you need.

-Realistic expectations.
 Short camps (under a week) are good for exposure, inspiration, and a handful of new skills to practice at home.
-They're not sufficient for significant fitness gains, lasting technical change, or deep coaching relationships.
+They’re not sufficient for significant fitness gains, lasting technical change, or deep coaching relationships.
 Longer camps (two weeks or more) can begin producing measurable development — technical, physical, and personal.
-Understanding what's realistic for the specific program's format and duration prevents the disappointment that comes from mismatched expectations.
+Understanding what’s realistic for a specific program’s format and duration prevents the disappointment that comes from mismatched expectations.

 References.
 Ask to speak with families who’ve attended.
 Any program confident in its quality will facilitate this.
 Listen for specifics: not just “my kid loved it” but what specifically changed, what the communication was like, how the program handled challenges, and whether the experience delivered what was promised.